Filed Under: The Hijacked Holiday

 Weed is legal in 24 states.
 You can buy a THC seltzer at a wine bar, take a gummy before brunch, and scroll past influencer ads for infused lube.
 But somewhere in that glossy noise, we lost the signal.

 4/20 used to mean something.
 It was subversive.
 It was code.
 It was the smell of protest drifting across a college lawn while a cop took notes from fifty feet away.
-Now it’s tie-dye font and a QR code for $10 off a strain named after cereal.
+Now it’s a tie-dye font and a QR code for $10 off a strain named after a cereal.

 Where It Started: 4/20 Was Never About Convenience